Explore Developer Center's New Chatbot! MongoDB AI Chatbot can be accessed at the top of your navigation to answer all your MongoDB questions.

 Step 2: Setup pre-requisites

-In this tutorial, we will use MongoDB Atlas Vector Search as a vector store and retriever.
-But first, you will need a MongoDB Atlas account with a database cluster.
-Get the connection string to connect to your cluster.
+In this tutorial, we will use MongoDB Atlas as a vector store and retriever.
+But first, you will need a MongoDB Atlas account with a database cluster and get the connection string to connect to your cluster.
 Follow these steps to get set up:

 Don’t forget to add the IP of your host machine to the IP Access list for your cluster.